dthuilot/update-json-action/README.md

-# Hello world docker action
+# Update JSON field docker action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action update a JSON field with a new value.

 ## Inputs

-## `who-to-greet`

-**Required** The name of the person to greet.
-Default `"World"`.
+json_file_path: Path of the json file in the repository
+json_field: JSON field to update
+json_value: New value for the JSON field

 ## Outputs

-## `time`

-The time we greeted you.
+json_old_value: Former JSON Field value

+Can be used with :  ${{ steps.STEP_ID.outputs.json_old_value }}

 ## Example usage

+- name: Update JSON file
+  id: update_json_file
-uses: actions/hello-world-docker-action@v1
+  uses: dthuilot/update-json-action@v0.22
   with:
-  who-to-greet: 'Mona the Octocat'
+    json_file_path: 'data.json'
+    json_field: 'image'
+    json_value: 'NewValue'
+- name: Get the former value
+  run: echo "The former value was ${{ steps.update_json_file.outputs.json_old_value }}